biomodhub/biomod2/.github/ISSUE_TEMPLATE/bug_report.md

 A short description of the error and its context.

 **Code used to get the error**
 Please add the code used to reproduce your error, starting with `BIOMOD_FormatingData` up to the function that bugged.
-Please add as well the output of `show` for the different object used or generated.
+Please add as well :
+1. the output of `show` for the different object used or generated.
+2. the console output of the function for which an error occurred.

 ```
 # Example for an error in BIOMOD_EnsembleForecasting